voot-t/voot-t.github.io/_pages/cv.md

 ======
 * PhD in Computer Science, University of Tokyo, Japan, 2017.
   * I obtained PhD degree from the Department of Computer Science at the University of Tokyo under supervision of Prof. Masashi Sugiyama
-  * Thesis titled <i>Single-step Dimension Reduction for High-dimensional Data Analysis with Application in Reinforcement Learning</i>.
+  * PhD thesis titled <i>Single-step Dimension Reduction for High-dimensional Data Analysis with Application in Reinforcement Learning</i>

 * Masters in Computer Science, Tokyo Institute of Technology, Japan, 2014.
   * I obtained Master degree from the Department of Computer Science at Tokyo Institute of Technology under supervision of Prof. Masashi Sugiyama.
+  * Master thesis titled <i>Least-Squares Conditional Density Estimation with Dimensionality Reduction</i>

 * Bachelors in Engineering, Chulalongkorn University, Thailand, 2011.
   * I obtained Bachelor degree from the Faculty of Computer Engineering at Chulalongkorn University.